2019's Review of the VPNReactor

 On the other hand, you may want to do some torrenting.

-In that case, take a look at NordVPN and see if it fits your needs.
+In that case, grab a NordVPN coupon code and see if it fits your needs.

 ExpressVPN is up next, and there is no contest between these two when it comes to speed.